Q: What am I required to do under the Ice Cream Truck vendor regulation?

 Q: Will the information contained in my criminal record become public record?

 A: No, the information contained in an applicant’s criminal record will be used solely for the purpose of determining the applicant’s eligibility for a permit.

-Q: I own an Ice Cream Truck vending business and employ Ice Cream Truck operators.
+Q: I own an Ice Cream Truck vending business and employ multiple Ice Cream Truck operators.
 Is each individual required to obtain a permit?